R34P3R44/Earnings-Dates/README.md

 # Earnings_Dates

-This is a command line app which you can use to check for upcoming earnings dates fo all stock from marketwatch.com.
+This is a command line app written in python which you can use to check for upcoming earnings dates for all stocks from marketwatch.com.
+I was using python 3.7.9 for this project in VS code on Mac Os Monterey 12.0.1.

 ## How to use